 - On an empty stomach before doing physical exercise

-- Combined with a protein source after the workout, such as a protein shake
+- Along with a source of protein after exercise, such as a protein shake

 - With those meals that have a low protein content

-- Designed for an immediate amino acid supply for the skeletal muscle
+- Designed for the immediate delivery of amino acids to skeletal muscle

 Where can we buy Leucine?